General Enrol and Unenrol Questions

 As a Teacher that can be done as follows:

-- select "Course administration > Grades"
+- select "Course navigation > Grades"

 - Now in the following page deselect all the grade items to be included by clicking on 'select all/none'.